Context Engineering #

 Custom Instructions #

-ChatGPT’s Custom Instructions allow you to customize its output.
+Custom Instructions allow you to customize the responses of the chatbot.

 Memory #

-Another source of personal information is ChatGPT’s memory feature.
-This too, can be accessed by clicking your name, then Settings and Personalization.
+Most recently, the major chatbots have been extended with an additional context feature: memory.
+This means they have access to select information from previous conversations.
+ChatGPT’s memory can be accessed by clicking your name, and again Personalization.
 In this menu you can toggle two memory settings: the chatbot can Reference saved memories or Reference chat history.

 ChatGPT builds a memory that it can reference in later chats.